oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 * `okv_end_point_group_name` - The OKV End Point Group name for the Autonomous Container Database.
 * `patch_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last patch applied on the system.
 * `patch_model` - Database patch model preference.
-* `provisionable_cpus` - An array of CPU values that can be used to successfully provision a single Autonomous Database.
+* `provisionable_cpus` - An array of CPU values that can be used to successfully provision a single Autonomous AI Database.
 * `provisioned_cpus` - The number of CPUs provisioned in an Autonomous Container Database.
-* `reclaimable_cpus` - CPUs that continue to be included in the count of CPUs available to the Autonomous Container Database even after one of its Autonomous Database is terminated or scaled down.
+* `reclaimable_cpus` - CPUs that continue to be included in the count of CPUs available to the Autonomous Container Database even after one of its Autonomous AI Database is terminated or scaled down.
 You can release them to the available CPUs at its parent Autonomous VM Cluster level by restarting the Autonomous Container Database.
 * `recovery_appliance_details` - Information about the recovery appliance configuration associated with the Autonomous Container Database.
 	* `allocated_storage_size_in_gbs` - The storage size of the backup destination allocated for an Autonomous Container Database to store backups on the recovery appliance, in GBs, rounded to the nearest integer.
 	* `recovery_window_in_days` - Number of days between the current and earliest point of recoverability covered by automatic backups.
 	* `time_recovery_appliance_details_updated` - The time when the recovery appliance details are updated.
 * `reserved_cpus` - The number of CPUs reserved in an Autonomous Container Database.
-* `role` - The Data Guard role of the Autonomous Container Database or Autonomous Database, if Autonomous Data Guard is enabled.
+* `role` - The Data Guard role of the Autonomous Container Database or Autonomous AI Database, if Autonomous Data Guard is enabled.
 * `service_level_agreement_type` - The service level agreement type of the container database.
 The default is STANDARD.
 * `standby_maintenance_buffer_in_days` - The scheduling detail for the quarterly maintenance window of the standby Autonomous Container Database.
 This value represents the number of days before scheduled maintenance of the primary database.
 * `state` - The current state of the Autonomous Container Database.